-To access urgently needed services, you should go to the nearest urgent care center that is open.
-If you are seeking urgent care in our service area, you should look in the Fallon Medicare Plus Provider Directory for a listing of the urgent care centers in your plan's network.
+To access urgently needed services you should go to the nearest urgent care center that is open.
+If you are seeking urgent care in our service area, you should look in the Provider and Pharmacy Directory for a listing of the urgent care centers in your plan's network.

-Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances: emergency services, including emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
+Although Medicare does not provide coverage for urgent care services outside the United States and its territories, our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances: emergency services, including emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
 Transportation back to the United States from another country is not covered.
 Pre-scheduled, pre-planned treatments (including dialysis for an ongoing condition), routine care/visits, and/or elective procedures are not covered.